habernal/semeval2018-task12-results/README.md

 It contains all files submitted during the test phase, the evaluation and ranking scripts, as well as the gold data.

-*Note*: the gold data will be released first on Tuesday, February 13, 2018

 ## Results

 ```